 Python 3.x introduced two key enhancements to string formatting:

-• f-strings or literaly string interpolation with PEP-0498 (Python 3.6)
+method and format specifiers with PEP-3101 (Python 3.0) - f-strings or literaly string interpolation with PEP-0498 (Python 3.6)

-In this article I’m going to give specific examples on how format specifiers work using both .format and f-strings.
+In this article I’m going to give specific examples on how format specifiers work using both .format

-Format specifiers give you much greater control over how you want your output to look, but the grammar can feel foreign and confusing if you’re coming from python 2 where the extent of most string interpolation just involved using % symbols.
+Format specifiers give you much greater control over how you want your output to look, but the grammar can feel foreign and confusing if you’re coming from python 2 where the extent of most string interpolation just involved using %

-I expect you to have a basic working knowledge of how to use .format and f-strings, but here’s a refresher:
+I expect you to have a basic working knowledge of how to use .format

-Using .format:
+Using .format

 >>> name = "John"